Afghanistan

 Drone Regulations:

-Drone operations are tightly restricted.
-All aerial filming requires prior authorisation from the Afghan Ministry of Transport and Civil Aviation and the National Security Council.
-Foreign drone operators must also comply with communication and import regulations overseen by the Ministry of Communications and Information Technology.
+Drone operations in Afghanistan are tightly controlled and require prior authorisation from both the Afghan Ministry of Transport and Civil Aviation (General Directorate of Civil Aviation) and the National Security Council.
+Foreign operators must comply with additional requirements beyond the standard permit process

 Drone Importation Regulations: